 - Emblems for the different categories of Scouts Australia awards are worn at the bottom of the left sleeve for short sleeve shirts or on a long sleeve shirt, the equivalent position as measured from the shoulder.
 When more than one is worn, the emblems are in the following order from the wearer's left to right:

-- Award for Gallantry. a.
+- a.
+Award for Gallantry.

-- Award fo r Meritorious Conduct.
+- b.
+Award for Meritorious Conduct.

-- Adult Recognition Award (Good Service).
+- c.
+Adult Recognition Award (Good Service).

-- Rover Service Award d.
+- d.
+Rover Service Award

-- Service Decoration.
+- e.
+Service Decoration.

-- Emblems for the different categories of Scouting Awards outside of Australia are worn above the Scouts Australia Awards at the bottom of the left sleeve for short sleeve shirts or on a long sleeve shirt, the equivalent position as measured from the shoulder.
+- 2. Emblems for the different categories of Scouting Awards outside of Australia are worn above the Scouts Australia Awards at the bottom of the left sleeve for short sleeve shirts or on a long sleeve shirt, the equivalent position as measured from the shoulder.
 When more than one is worn, the emblems are in the following order from the wearer's left to right:

 - a.
 Award for Gallantry.

 - b.
 Award for Meritorious Conduct.

-- WOSM Awards.
+- c.
+WOSM Awards.

 - d.
 APR Awards

-- Where more than one around the neck award is received in any category the holder will wear only one such award at any one time.
+- 3. Where more than one around the neck award is received in any category the holder will wear only one such award at any one time.
 The choice of award worn rests with the holder.

+- 4. Medals for Gallantry Awards are worn on the right side of the shirt closer to the centre in order of precedence.

+- 5. When wearing the Medal for Meritorious Conduct it is positioned on the right side of the shirt closer to the centre with any Awards for Gallantry taking precedent.

-- Entitled persons may wear the insignia of Scout awards and emblems when not in Uniform.
+- 6. Entitled persons may wear the insignia of Scout awards and emblems when not in Uniform.